anki-code/xonsh-cheatsheet/README.md

 chmod +x Miniconda3-latest-MacOSX-arm64.sh
 ./Miniconda3-latest-MacOSX-arm64.sh
 # Add conda init code that printed to `~/.zshrc` and restart zsh.
-# Or run `/Users/username/miniconda3/bin/conda init zsh` and restart zsh.
+# Or run `/Users/username/miniconda3/bin/conda init zsh` to add init to ~/.zshrc and restart zsh.

 # After restart zsh you will see `(base)` in prompt.
 # This means that you're in conda `base` environment.